-It’s cold out there folks.
-Real cold.
-I’m currently writing this post from the warmth of my kitchen where I have a clear view of the blistering cold storm and sub zero temps that have descended upon us.
-We live in the north east where temperatures regularly get well below freezing and this winter we’re faced with a highly mobile toddler who wants to play outside with her neighbor friends (and at daycare!) but who simultaneously hates the cold.
-We figured out pretty quickly that keeping this kiddo warm would be a challenge because not only does she hate putting on winter gear but the gear we had purchased for her from the thrift shop simply didn’t cut it when it came to keeping little toes and fingers warm.
+We figured out pretty quickly that keeping this kiddo warm would be a challenge.
+Not only does she hate putting on snow gear but the gear we had purchased for her from the thrift shop sucked.
+It simply didn’t cut it when it came to keeping her little toes and fingers warm.

 Our first stop isn’t the local shoe shop or clothing store since we look into buying second hand first.
 But, when we realized that we couldn’t hunt down the right sizes and quality we were looking for we took to shopping online to try and save a couple of extra bucks and stretch our dollar.

 We highly suggest you visit your local thrift shop first but if you’re stuck like we were these items are well worth the investment to keep little fingers and toes warm and dry this winter.

 SOREL 1964 Pac Strap-K Snow Boot.
 Awesome waterproof boot for tiny feet.
 They are high which keep little legs warm as well.